|

 2: a concise biographical sketch

-as a writer and as a video maker?
-Nota bene by the
+Should I have two profiles then, as a writer and as a video artist?
+Nota bene by the thinker regarding the writer and the video artist:

 My texts and videos do not try to accomplish the same thing,